TotalTactician/Documentation/Portfolio-Joey.md

 # Self-assessment

 Below, I will provide the reader with a self-assessment.
-In this assessment I will assess my own qualities, and explain how I think I quality for the given learning outcome (as they are laid out [here](https://github.com/TotalTactician/Documentation/blob/main/learning-outcomes.md)).
+In this assessment, I will assess my own qualities, and explain how I think I qualify for the given learning outcome (as they are laid out [here](https://github.com/TotalTactician/Documentation/blob/main/learning-outcomes.md)).

-The proficiency rating I will give myself are as they are described on [CANVAS](https://fhict.instructure.com/courses/12993/outcomes) on June 9th 2023.
-The rating goes from '*Undefined*', to '*Orienting*', to '*Beginning*', '*Proficient*' and finally to '*Advanced*', on a scale of 0 to 5.
+The proficiency ratings I will give myself are as they are described on [CANVAS](https://fhict.instructure.com/courses/12993/outcomes) on June 9th, 2023.
+The rating goes from '*Undefined*', to '*Orienting*', to '*Beginning*', '*Proficient*', and finally to '*Advanced*', on a scale of 0 to 5.

 ## Web Application

 <table>
   <tr>
     <th><strong>Learning Outcome</strong></th>
-    <td>"You desgin and build user-friendly, full-stack web applications."</td>
+    <td>"You design and build user-friendly, full-stack web applications."</td>
   </tr>
   <tr>
     <th><strong>Proficiency Rating</strong></th>